-As most sequencers work on a 32-bit floating-point you might not hear the clipping in the mix, but when you render it to 24 or 16bit the file is cut to the signal limit that is 0dB causing major distortion.
-The same will happen if you render to mp3 or even if you render in 32bit-file and upload it directly to any online media like SoundCloud or YouTube.
+As most sequencers work on a 32-bit floating-point, you might not hear the clipping in the mix, but when you render it to 24 or 16bit, the file is cut to the signal limit of 0dB, causing significant distortion.
+The same will happen if you render to mp3 or render in 32bit-file and upload it directly to any online media like SoundCloud or YouTube.

 Many people worry too much about loudness and raise the volume in the mix.
 Don’t worry about that.
 Mix your song with normal levels, and when finished, you can master your tracks through MasteringBOX.

 How can I solve this?

-The solution for clipping is very easy, just lower the master fader.
-As long as you don’t have clipping it will sound ok, although the best solution would be to leave between -3dB and -6dB of headroom.
-You can find your Master fader in the mixer, usually on the right-hand side.
+The solution for clipping is as straightforward as just lowering the master fader.
+As long as you don’t have clipping, it will sound ok, although the best solution would be to leave between -3dB and -6dB of headroom.
+You can find your Master fader in the digital mixer, usually on the right-hand side.
 To access the mixer in Cubase press F3, in Protools “Ctrl+=” or “Ctr+?”, in Ableton Live “Ctrl + Alt + M”, in FL Studio press F9 and in Logic “Cmd +2”.
-If you are using MAC just user Cmd instead of Ctrl in the shortcuts mentioned above.
+If you are using MAC, just user Cmd instead of Ctrl in the shortcuts mentioned above.

 You can also produce clipping on individual tracks if you don’t work on a 32-bit floating-point, so make sure to check that too!

 MasteringBOX will warn you if your file has clipping, but now you know how to solve it!

 Do you have any effects on the Master Bus?

 When you prepare your track for mastering, you shouldn’t affect the Master bus unless it is essential for the sound you want to achieve.
 So open your mixer and go to the Master Section, disable any effect in the Master, particularly dynamic effects like compression and limiting.